appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-amazon-s3.md

 </dd>

 :::note
-If the configuration is correct, but the credentials do not have the required permission, the test operation fails.
+If the configuration is correct but the credentials do not have the required permission, the test operation fails.
 :::